-The Law Library is temporarily located in Hut C on the lower
+The Law Library is housed in temporary accommodation on the

-campus.
+lower campus.

 One of the advantages of being on the campus is access to a major library reflecting the interests of the many faculties and schools in the University.
 You will find the Main University Library on the upper campus.